eanplatter/rev/README.md

 #### Not knowing where the data will mount in the store
 After calling an action, there is no indication from within component where the state will mount

+#### Solve multiple request issue with flux
+When multiple components send the same action, say getUsers, the:
+- action fetches users twice
+- result is dispatched twice
+- store is updated twice
+- subscribed components are updated twice

+Need a caching layer